Master of Science Occupational Therapy 60 Credits | School of Health and Natural Sciences | Dobbs Ferry

 What is the admission decision based on?

-Your grade point average, interview, recommendation forms and written essays.
-All acceptances are provisional and require successful completion of prerequisites at Mercy College with a grade of C or better and a minimum GPA of 3.0.
-All prerequisite courses must be completed prior to entering the program.
+Your grades in the General Mercy College prerequisite courses (meeting minimum required grades for each course), grade point average, interview, recommendation forms, and written essays.
+All acceptances are provisional and require successful completion and grade attainment for the Mercy Specific prerequisites with a minimum GPA of 3.0.
+All Mercy Specific prerequisite courses must be completed prior to entering the program.

 What type of student is well suited for a weekend program?